 HLT31115 – Certificate III in Non-Emergency Patient Transport

 In your role as a transport officer, you will be work alongside a variety of health and government agencies.
-Being skilled at how to communicate and work effectively within a health and community services environment is essential.
-You will become masterful at this.
+Therefore, being skilled at how to communicate and work effectively within the inter-agency environment is absolutely essential.

-Lastly and most importantly, you have a responsibility to work within a legal and ethical framework as well as having the confidence to communicate in complex situations to support positive health care outcomes.Click here to apply to study the Certificate III
+You also have a responsibility to work within a legal and ethical framework; as well as having the confidence to communicate in complex situations to support positive health care outcomes.Click here to apply to study the Certificate III

 Number of units to complete: 13